 My personal experience has shown me that men as spousal caregivers are very rare, or at least didn’t want to openly show it to the world.

 Whenever I attended my wife’s endometriosis group sessions to keep her company, I noticed there were no men present.
 No brothers, boyfriends, fathers, or husbands were showing support to women in their lives.

 It made me feel special, my wife felt special and appreciated by me.
 It was a nice feeling for both of us, yet pretty upsetting for the other women.

 Even at the public endometriosis webinars, I have met only 4 maybe 5 men in a place filled with hundreds of women who suffered from this chronic disease.

-I decided to do something about it and spread awareness about male spousal caregivers, for who is difficult to come out of their shell, and who are afraid to break the male stereotype.
+I decided to do something about it and spread awareness about male spousal caregivers, for those who is difficult to come out of their shells, and who are afraid to break the male stereotype.